 See the official spiral wishing well website here

-All funds collected in the year 2015 /16 will be donated to the Alzheimer's Society.
+All funds collected in the year 2018 /19 were donated to Silver Star.